 Ultimately, Energy rather than gas, is what most companies will produce and even in production, sustainable energy sources will soon overtake the market.
 Meanwhile, there are new and more instantaneous opportunities to diversify revenue streams such as the mobile mining cryptocurrency.

 The installation of EZ Smart Box mobile data centers has demonstrated numerous examples of oil producers monetizing the natural gas they otherwise flared away.
-Gas crypto mining centers are installed in days, then they convert natural gas on-site into electricity used to mine cryptocurrency.
+Gas crypto mining containers are installed in days, then they convert natural gas on-site into electricity used to mine cryptocurrency.
 The natural gas that would have earned companies $2 per MCF instead earns them $30.
 This symbiosis has opened up opportunities that will carry many oil companies fast into the future.

 Once a formidable giant, the oil and gas industry had a bit of an identity crisis in 2020